gathuku/Gathuku.github.io/_posts/2019-06-13-ruby-getter-and-setter-methods.md

 p obj1.year #=> 2020
 ```

-Lastlyt, attr_accessor does what attr_reader and attr_writer do with just one line of code!
+Lastly, attr_accessor does what attr_reader and attr_writer do with just one line of code!
 It will automatically generate a getter and setter mehod for each given attribute.
 ```
 class Movie
   attr_accessor :name, :year